stylecow/stylecow-plugin-webkit-gradient/README.md

 Stylecow plugin to generate the css fallback code with the old webkit syntax for css gradients.

-Note: this plugin does not add vendor prefixes to the new syntax, use [stylecow-plugin-prefixes](https://github.com/stylecow/stylecow-plugin-prefixes) to that.
+Note: this plugin does not add vendor prefixes to the new syntax, use [stylecow-plugin-prefixes](https://github.com/stylecow/stylecow-plugin-prefixes) to do that.

 You write: